LuckyThawani/Portfolio-Projects/Data Pipeline - Most Accurate Model Selection/README - Best_model_selection_using_airflow.md

 2. Leveraging `BranchPythonOperator` for dynamic branching in DAGs.
 3. Applying `xcom_pull` to share data between tasks.
 4. Combining Python and Bash commands for flexible workflow design.

-Feel free to include this in your project portfolio to showcase your proficiency in Airflow and workflow automation!
-Let me know if you'd like further customization.